-Also use this line to claim any available Coal Combustion Product Tax Credit.
+Line 27.
+Enter the available Coal Combustion Product Tax Credit.
 Attach credit calculation statement and supporting documentation.
-See announcement on this new credit on page 4.
+See information about this credit under Other Tax Credits on page 28.
 Line 28.
 Enter the Enterprise Zone Employment Expense Tax Credit as calculated on Schedule EZ, Part 2, or the amount assigned or received from a pass-through entity.
 Attach the schedule to the return.
 For further information on this credit and other enterprise zone tax benefits, refer to Income Tax Information Bulletin #66.